Marble and Granite Care

 GRANITE

-With the proper care, your granite or marble countertop will stay looking well-maintained for years.
+With the proper granite care, your countertop will stay looking well-maintained for years.
 Here are a few simple steps to keep your hard surface clean and protected:

 MARBLE

-Keep your marble lovely—keep it clean and properly protected!
-Caring for marble is easy with a little effort and the right helpers.
+Keep your marble lovely by keeping it clean and properly protected!
+Learning how to care for a marble countertop is easy with a little effort and the right helpers.
 Through normal home use marble may dull slightly, losing some of its brightness and luster.
 This is easily reversed:

 There are three distinct types of problems that occur with marble: